This information is intended only for U.S. healthcare professionals. If you are a healthcare professional, click "I AGREE" to continue.

 For illustrative purposes only.
 These images are 3D renderings of an untreated normal bone and untreated osteoporotic bone, based on bone biopsy images provided courtesy of Dr. David Dempster.

 Osteoporosis is a silent disease: you can’t see or feel it, until a break happens, showing you that your bones need more attention.

-osteoporosis in their lifetime
+break a bone in their lifetime

 After an osteoporosis-